aimms/documentation/pro-release-notes.rst

 ----------------------------

-                  On August 5, 2015, we released a bugfix on AIMMS PRO 2.3 (build 2.3.2.142).
+                  On August 5, 2015, we released a bug fix on AIMMS PRO 2.3 (build 2.3.2.142).
 The following improvement has been made in this release: